 |

-Kathy is a native New Jersey girl who moved to Vermont in 1989, but will always be a “jersey girl”.
-A dancer all through her childhood and pre-teen years – she grew up only to rediscover dance when she was invited to a wedding!!!!
-She took her first ATS lesson in 2003 and was instantly hooked.
+Julz, also known as Kathy Irion, is a native New Jersey girl who moved to Vermont in 1989, but will always be a “jersey girl”.
+A dancer all through her childhood and pre-teen years, she took her first ATS lesson in 2003 and was instantly hooked.
 She is one of the founding BBTB Tribal Council members, instructors and principal dancers, and is still hooked!
-Thankfully her husband, Marty, is very supportive even though dance takes up a lot of time, but “if mama ain't happy, ain't nobody happy!” is a quote in the Irion home.
-Her boys, Noah and Sam, like having a belly dancing mom and are quite good at balancing baskets on their heads too!
-Her small Norman Rockwell town is very used to seeing her and her troupe mates running around town in turbans, tribal markings, and full costumes.
+Even though hooked….Julz does have a “real job” as a Food Service Director and Culinary Arts Instructor at a local school district.
+Julz is a major foodie and spends most of her non-dance time cooking, thinking about food and menus, reading and writing recipes or just experimenting in the kitchen.
+Being a gluten free person….this has reignited Julz’s passion for cooking and finding not only substitutes for food that she loves….but making them better!!!!
+Residents of her small Norman Rockwell town are not only used to her cooking and passion for food & dance but also very used to seeing her and her dance sisters running around town in turbans, tribal markings, and full costumes.
 She is extremely grateful to ATS for her dance “sisters” and their friendship, which was something she was looking for up here in the Green Mountains.
+Julz lives in Vermont with her husband Marty and sons Noah and Sam.

 |